shadowimmage/shadowimmage.github.io/content/page/about.md

 I'm a person living in Seattle, Washington where I work for Classroom Technology & Events (CTE) at the University of Washington.

 My interests are manifold, from art to computer science.
 I've built my skill set from a position of curiosity, using an analytical approach to problems and their possible solutions, always researching what I don't know.
 I love to learn.
 I solve difficult problems by combining my learning and experience into novel approaches and solutions.

+I'm really interested in security, privacy, and ensuring that data is protected.
+Encryption is fascinating and I think that it should be accessible and usable by everyone to protect themselves and their data.
+I also love diving into data and using it to build automation and business intelligence tools.

 ## :hammer_and_wrench: Skills